-Non-examined assessment (NEA): Practical performance in physical activity and sport (40% of GCSE).
+Non-Examined assessment (NEA): Practical performance in physical activity and sport (40% of GCSE).

-Break down of Non-examined assessment:
+Break down of Non-Examined assessment:

-- Practical performance in three different physical activities in the role of player/performer.
-One in a team activity, one in an individual activity and a third in either a team or in an individual activity (30% of GCSE). - Theoretical coursework: Analysis and evaluation
+- Practical performance in three different physical activities in the role of player/performer from the AQA specification.
+One in a team activity, one in an individual activity and a third in either a team or in an individual activity (30% of GCSE). - + Theoretical coursework: Analysis and evaluation of performance to bring about improvement in one activity (10% of GCSE).